Warship Wednesday December 3, 2014, The Hidden Scandinavian Lion

 Armed with 7 M1942 Bofors 6-inch (152/53 mm) high-elevation guns, each capable of firing an impressive 10-rounds per minute (with a combined broadside of 70 rounds per minute) due to automatic loaders, she was classified as a light cruiser.
 They could fire a 99-pound AP/HE shell out to 28,400 yards and could be used in AAA role if needed due to their high elevation.

 For dooming larger vessels, Göta Lejon carried a half-dozen 533mm surface torpedo tubes.
 Her armor was adequate, at 2.8-inches, to defend her against destroyer-sized weapons while it was hoped her 33-knot speed could move her away from bigger brawlers.
-AAA was accomplished with ten twin 40mm Bofors (after all, the company was based in Sweden) and a number of smaller guns.
+AAA was accomplished with ten twin 40mm Bofors (after all, the company was based in Sweden) and several smaller guns.

 Built as a large, well-armed minelayer of sorts, Göta Lejon could carry up to 150 heavy (300# warhead) contact mines in a hold below decks and rapidly drop them over the stern after running them down her topside deck on fitted rails.